-Consult a program advisor for a list of other suitable electives.
+Consult a Program Advisor for a list of all other suitable electives.

 Approved Grade 12, college or university courses may be eligible for transfer credit.
-Consult a program advisor.
+Please consult a Program Advisor.
 Prior completion of all ABE Advanced Certificate requirements is not mandatory, although certain courses do have prerequisites.

-Courses authorized by the Ministry of Education (four secondary-school credits) or the Ministry of Advanced Education may be used toward the BC Adult Graduation Diploma, provided the Ministry-authorized courses meet diploma requirements.
+Courses authorized by the BC Ministry of Education (four secondary-school credits) or the Ministry of Advanced Education may be used toward the BC Adult Graduation Diploma, provided that the Ministry-authorized courses meet diploma requirements.

-Some non-formal courses and qualifications have also been assessed as providing transferable credit.
-Credit can also be earned for some ABE requirements by demonstrating knowledge through challenge examinations.
+Some non-formal courses and qualifications have been assessed as also providing transferable credit.
+You may be able to earn credits by demonstrating knowledge through challenge examinations.

-Credit courses from BC post-secondary institutions used to meet the requirements of the Adult Basic Education Advanced Certificate or BC Adult Graduation Diploma qualifications may also be used to meet the requirements of a TRU-OL program qualification.
+Credit courses from BC post-secondary institutions used to meet the requirements of the Adult Basic Education Advanced Certificate or BC Adult Graduation Diploma qualifications may also be used to meet the program requirements of an OL program.